gnosis/dx-services/README.md

 # Documentation
 Checkout the [DutchX Documentation](http://dutchx.readthedocs.io/en/latest).

-# Scope and maing parts of dx-services
+# Scope and main parts of dx-services
 It contains five main elements:
 * **Model**: Set of convenient wrappers and utilities to provide a simpler way to interact with the DutchX.